 The British Government's policy on decommissioning is based fully on the Mitchell Report, the key part of which says "The parties should consider an approach under which some decommissioning would take place during the process of all-party negotiations, rather than before or after as the parties now urge".
-The Prime Minister set out our position clearly in the House of Commons on 25 June, both in and after his Statement.
-The joint proposals would mean that substantive political negotiations get under way at the same time as the mechanisms necessary to agree the modalities of decommissioning - an International Commission and a Liaison sub-Committee of all the participants start their work.
+The Prime Minister set out our position clearly in the House of Commons shake on 25 June, both in and after his Statement.
+The joint proposals would mean that substantive political negotiations get under way at the same time as the mechanisms necessary to agree the modalities of decommissioning - an International Commission and a Liaison sub-Committee of all the participants - start their work.

 The joint proposals would also provide a regular review mechanism to consider developments across the negotiations as a whole and to consider whether the necessary confidence and momentum towards agreement is being sustained.
 The purpose of the review is not of course to lead to a blockage of the negotiations, but on the contrary to allow each participant to raise concerns about progress on any issue in any part of the negotiations.
-So far as decommissioning is concerned, provided that all participants are acting on the basis set out by the judgment from time to time on the need for progress on particular issues if confidence and momentum towards agreement is to be sustained.
+So far as decommissioning is concerned, provided that all participants are acting on the basis set out by the Mitchell Report, in good faith, progress should be possible.
+When difficulties and blockages arise, as they undoubtedly will on any one of a number of issues, the proposals would provide for the Independent Chairmen to offer their judgment from time to time on the need for progress on particular issues if confidence and momentum towards agreement is to be sustained.